"…an unforgettable journey of exploration, discovery and triumph."

 Making History

-Ellen became the first woman with EDS ever to complete the Great World Race, a milestone that carries enormous meaning for the chronic illness and disability communities worldwide.
+Ellen became the first woman with EDS ever to complete the Great World Race, a milestone that carries enormous meaning for chronic illness and disability communities worldwide.

 Ellen Hunter Gans is an Ironman triathlete, ultramarathon champion, and 40-time marathon finisher.
 She completed seven marathons on seven continents in one week, four of them on a leg she thought was injured, which turned out to be a venomous spider bite.
 That's just who she is.